 For the past several years, the PGT has been enhancing its capacity to draw performance reporting results from its information technology systems.
 Most reports on individual performance measures are now drawn from PGT systems and work continues to make this comprehensive.
-In the 2016-2017 Performance Report, the PGT reported that in 2017-2018 the PGT intended to redesign five measures that drew information from COMET, the legacy trust accounting system that was scheduled for replacement.
-COMET was replaced with a modern financial accounting system, AXIOM, on May 1, 2018.
-The PGT published three new measures that are aligned with the PGT's strategic goals in the 2018-2021 Service Delivery Plan.
-Additional measures will be introduced in the 2019-2022 Service Delivery Plan as the PGT follows a leading practices approach by investing time to analyze the information generated from the new system and design new measures that will most satisfy BC Reporting Principles requirements and the Public Guardian and Trustee Act.
+In the 2016-2017 Performance Report, the PGT reported that it intended to redesign five measures that drew information from the legacy trust accounting system that was replaced on May 1, 2017.
+The PGT published three new measures that are aligned with the PGT's strategic goals in the 2018-2021 Service Delivery Plan and an additional two new measures were introduced in the 2019-2022 Service Delivery Plan.
+The PGT follows a leading practices approach by investing time to analyze the information generated from the new system and design new measures that will most satisfy BC Reporting Principles requirements and the Public Guardian and Trustee Act.
+This performance report contains the audited results from the first three new measures that were included in the 2018-2021 Service Delivery Plan.